jspong/jspong.github.io/_posts/2021-07-19-AbstractDynamoAttributes.md

 ```

-There are five differences in these classes:
+There are three differences in these classes:

 1. The name of the class.
 2. The second type variable (which is the same as the argument type in `convert` and the return type for `unconvert`).